 - 31. In your C installation, or by searching on the web, find a listing of the header file stdio.h.
 Find the function prototype for one function provided by the library, but not mentioned in this appendix, and describe what that function does. - 32.
 Write a program to generate the ASCII table for values 33 to 127.
-The output should be two columns: the left side with the number and the right side with the corresponding character. - 33.
+The output should be two columns: the left side with the number and the right side with the corresponding character.
+Turn in your code and the output of the program. - 33.
 We will write a simple bubble sort program to sort a string of text in ascending order according to the ASCII table values of the characters.
 A bubble sort works as follows.
-Given an array of n elements with indexes 0 to n 1, we start by comparing elements 0 and 1.
+Given an array of n elements with indexes 0 to n-1, we start by comparing elements 0 and 1.
 If element 0 is greater than element 1, we swap them.
 If not, leave them where they are.
-Then we move on to elements 1 and 2 and do the same thing, etc., until finally we compare elements n 2 and n 1.
+Then we move on to elements 1 and 2 and do the same thing, etc., until finally we compare elements n-2 and n-1.
 After this, the largest value in the array has "bubbled" to the last position.
-We now go back and do the whole thing again, but this time only comparing elements 0 up to n 2.
-The next time, elements 0 to n 3, etc., until the last time through we only compare elements 0 and 1.
+We now go back and do the whole thing again, but this time only comparing elements 0 up to n-2.
+The next time, elements 0 to n-3, etc., until the last time through we only compare elements 0 and 1.

-Although this simple program could be written in one function (main), we are going to break it into some helper functions to get used to using them.
+Although this simple program bubble.c could be written in one function (main), we are going to break it into some helper functions to get used to using them.
 The function getString will get the input from the user; the function printResult will print the sorted result; the function greaterThan will check if one element is greater than another; and the function swap will swap two elements in the array.
 With these choices, we start with an outline of the program that looks like this.

 '''

 #include <stdio.h>

 #include <string.h>

 #define MAXLENGTH 100

 // max length of string input

 void getString(char str); // helper prototypes

 void printResult(char str);

 int greaterThan(char ch1, char ch2);

 void swap(char str, int index1, int index2);

 int main(void) {

 int len;

 // length of the entered string

 char str[MAXLENGTH];

 // input should be no longer than MAXLENGTH

 // here, any other variables you need

 getString(str);

+// get length of the string, from string.h

 len = strlen(str);

 // put nested loops here to put the string in sorted order

 printResult(str);

 return(0);

-}

-// helper prototypes go here
+// helper functions go here

 '''

 Here's an example of the program running.
 Everything after the first colon is entered by the user.
-Blank spaces are written using an underscore character, since scanf assumes that the string ends at the first blank space.
+Blank spaces are written using an underscore character, since scanf assumes that the string ends at the first whitespace.

-Enter the string you would like to sort: This\is\a\cool\program!
-Here is the sorted string: T!\\\\acghiilmoooprrss
+''' Enter the string you would like to sort: This_is_a_cool_program!
+Here is the sorted string: !T___aacghiilmoooprrss '''